ingvoo/ui-names/README.md

 - rounded

 ## Misc
-- Narrative, measure (utility class that holds blocks of text within certain amount of characters)
+- measure (utility class that holds blocks of text within certain amount of characters)
 - Reduced (utility for smaller font-size)
+- Narrative (wrapper element that for cms based content)